istvano/ubuntu-dev-machine-setup/README.md

 Summary of packages that get installed and configured based on roles:

 - **role: base**
-  - mount `/tmp` on tmpfs (reduce SSD read writes and increase SSD lifespan; no leftover files on system shutdown)
   - set default system editor to vim instead of nano
   - enable ufw firewall and install ufw graphical frontend gufw
   - disable system crash reports